 PfSH Table of Relevant Green Infrastructure Strategies and Plans (August 2019)

 Flood Risk Management

-PUSH Strategic Flood Risk Assessment (SFRA) 2016 Update Report
+PfSH Strategic Flood Risk Assessment (SFRA) 2016 Update Report

-After the publication of the previous PUSH SFRA there were a number of changes to planning guidance and the enactment of new Legislation that includes the Flood and Water Management Act (2010).
+After the publication of the previous PfSH SFRA there were a number of changes to planning guidance and the enactment of new Legislation that includes the Flood and Water Management Act (2010).
 National planning policy is now defined in the National Planning Policy Framework (NPPF) and the supporting Planning Practice Guidance (NPPG).

 This Level 1 Strategic Flood Risk Assessment is a strategic document which assesses and maps all forms of flood risk from tidal, river, groundwater, surface water and sewer sources, taking into account future climate change predictions.
-The package of work provides appropriate supporting evidence for The PUSH Spatial Strategy review in addition to Local Plans being developed by the local partner authorities.
+The package of work provides appropriate supporting evidence for The PfSH Spatial Strategy review in addition to Local Plans being developed by the local partner authorities.

 - provide information that reflects the changes to planning policy and guidance and new Legislation since the previous SFRA;